 Ultimately, there are several reasons a bachelor’s degree is beneficial for nurses, especially those looking to work in a hospital setting.
 Hospitals value the skills nurses learn by adding another layer to their education, which ultimately can result in advanced critical thinking as well as developing better practices for their jobs and profession as a whole.

-Learn more about how you can advance your nursing career with Daemen College’s RN to B.S. program.
+Learn more about how you can advance your nursing career with Daemen University’s RN to B.S. program.

 - Daemen Professor Personifies U.S. Constitution for TEDxBuffalo

 - The Importance of Modern Languages in a Modern World